perseus784/SaturnMind/README.md

             Actions : move forward, jump, duck, long jump etc.
             Goal : Retrieving the princess.

+*Note: enemy tortoises are removed from the scenerio for simplicity.*

 **Step 2** : Initialize Q table wth states and actions.

             States- Current state or Position in the environment.